the-grid/ed/README.md

       /* App makes placeholder block(s) and calls ed.insertPlaceholders(index, count) */
       /* App uploads files and sets status on placeholder blocks with ed.updatePlaceholder */ /* On upload / measurement finishing, app replaces placeholder blocks with ed.setContent */ },
+    onRequestCoverUpload: function (block) {
+      /* Similar to onShareFile, but hit with block id instead of index */ /* App uploads files and sets status on placeholder blocks with ed.updatePlaceholder */ /* Once upload is complete, app hits ed.setCoverSrc */ },
     onShareUrl: function ({block, url}) {
       /* Ed made the placeholder with block id */